 Here is Roy Maier's first solo venture into the reed business years prior to joining Rico Products.

 These are not the old Roy "J." Maier reeds that you might have seen (picture below).
 Nor are they the still fairly common Roy J. Maier "Signature" reeds, which were not trademarked until 1942 (picture below).
 These earlier reeds were exclusively marketed and distributed by the J.H.
 Schuler Company of Hanover, PA.
 Who was J.H.
-Schuler?**** Well, get into your time machine.
+Schuler?**** Well, jump into my time machine.
 One of the products marketed by J.H.
 Schuler was a "free" vending machine placed in high school band rooms that dispensed woodwind reeds (for a price).
 What a concept.

 On of the other things that J.H.
 Schuler was known for back in the day was "bamboo" costume jewelry.
 It is now very collectible.